Housecold/java-lamp/README.md

 ## Build and Package

 To distribute the program, package it into a .jar file using Apache Ant.
-Below is an overview of the Ant build process:

 ## Installation